dreger/audaciousfox.net/content/masthead.md

 url: /masthead/
 ---

-Audacious Fox is written, edited, and produced by K.Q.
+Written, edited, and produced by K.Q.
 Dreger.

+All content &copy; The Audacious Company LLC.

-Thanks for reading.
+Thanks for reading. ✌️

 ## Correspondence